ONLYOFFICE/office-js-api/Word/ApiTable/Methods/RemoveColumn.md

 # RemoveColumn

-Removes a table column with the specified cell.
+Removes a table column with a specified cell.

 ## Syntax